-In the event a borrower is unable to comply with their mortgage obligations, the bank will foreclose on the subject property in order to recoup any losses.
-It’s worth noting, however, that while forecloses are certainly unfortunate for those experiencing them first-hand, they represent a great opportunity for investors versed in the real estate owned market.
+In the event a borrower is unable to comply with their mortgage obligations, the bank will foreclose on the subject property to recoup any losses.
+It’s worth noting, however, that while forecloses are certainly unfortunate for those experiencing them first-hand, they represent a great opportunity for investors versed in the real estate ownership market.

 In foreclosing on a property, the bank repossesses the asset to salvage anything and everything they can.
-In doing so, the lender is also taking on a non-performing asset (the home is not making them money, but rather hurting their bottomline).
+In doing so, the lender is also taking on a non-performing asset (the home is not making them money, but rather hurting their bottom line).
 What was once an asset designed to bring in interest is now a liability.
 If for nothing else, banks aren’t in the business of holding on to properties that aren’t producing for them.
-Everyday that a bank holds on to a property that is repossessed, it is losing money.
-Having said that, it’s reasonable to assume banks want to remove any and all non-performing loans from their books.
+Every day that a bank holds on to a property that is repossessed, it is losing money.
+Having said that, it’s reasonable to assume banks want to remove any non-performing loans from their books.

 Cash instantly awards those who have it an inherent advantage over those that don’t; it’s as simple as that.
 Cash, or even cashier’s checks, avoid the mess that is traditional financing options and allows investors to close faster.
 It’s also worth noting that most auctions will require cash or cashier’s checks to attend and purchase assets.
 To be certain, call the auction you intend to attend and find out their preferred method of payment.